hernantz/blog/content/its-the-competition-stupid.md

 definition too.

-Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more concrete figures like GDP, child mortality or number of college graduates.
+Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more [concrete figures][11] like GDP, child mortality or number of college graduates.
 Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation or poverty.

 Maybe all of them are desirable, but which one is more important and how much more important?
 Remember you always have limited resources, so there will be